clauswilke/dataviz/docs/aesthetic_mapping.md

 # Visualizing data: Mapping data onto aesthetics {#aesthetic-mapping}

 Whenever we visualize data, we take data values and convert them in a systematic and logical way into the visual elements that make up the final graphic.
-Even though there are myriad different data visualizations, and on first glance a scatter plot, a pie chart, and a heatmap don't seem to have much in common, all these visualizations can be described with a common language that captures how data values are turned into blobs of ink on paper or colored pixels on screen.
+Even though there are many different types of data visualizations, and on first glance a scatter plot, a pie chart, and a heatmap don't seem to have much in common, all these visualizations can be described with a common language that captures how data values are turned into blobs of ink on paper or colored pixels on screen.
 The key insight is the following: All data visualizations map data values into quantifiable features of the resulting graphic.
 We refer to these features as *aesthetics.*

 ## Aesthetics and types of data